anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.5.4.2"></a>
 #### 3.5.4.2 SDN Overlay and SDN Underlay layering and relationship example

-Two use case examples with both SDNo and SDNu control functions depicting a software based virtual switch instance in the Virtual Infrastructure Layer and another high performance oriented Virtual Infrastructure instance (e.g. enabling SR-IOV) are described in **Figure 3-8**.
+Two use case examples with both SDNo and SDNu control functions depicting a software based virtual switch instance in the Virtual Infrastructure Layer and another high performance oriented Virtual Infrastructure instance (e.g. enabling SR-IOV) are described in **Figure 3-8** (below).
 The examples are showing how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.

 <p align="center"><img src="../figures/RM-Ch03_5-SDN Controller relationship examples.png" alt="SDN Controller relationship examples" title="SDN Controller relationship examples" width="100%"/></p>
 <p align="center"><b>Figure 3-8:</b> SDN Controller relationship examples</p>